sanskrit/raw_etexts_english/blogs/manasataramgini/2012-02-02_notes-on-vaishnava-shaiva-and-kaumara-sectarian-competition-in-the-purana-s.md

 +++
-title = "Notes on vaiShNava-shaiva sectarian competition in thexa0purANa-s"
+title = "Notes on vaiShNava-shaiva sectarian competition in the purANa-s"

 +++
 The appropriation and/or downgrading of each others ancient narratives